xavi-/bind-js/README.markdown

     bind.toFile("./file.html", { time: function() { return new Date().toString(); } },
                 function callback(data) { /* data === "<h1>Hello, Tue Feb 23 2010 21:59:24 GMT-0500 (EST)</h1>" */ });

-The default value is past as the first parameter to the bound function.
-Also note that `.toString` is called on the result.

 ####The Markup:
     <span>Two squared is (:square -> 2:)</span>